 The dashed gray line is the contribution from the change in private inventories.

 Click on graph for larger image.

-I expect investment to be solid going forward (except for energy and power), and for the economy to continue to grow at a steady pace.
+I expect investment to pick up going forward, and for the economy to grow at a steady pace.

 The second graph shows residential investment as a percent of GDP.